-During 2020/21, the Agency continued to make further progress with regard to its environmental objectives.
+During 2021/22, NIBTS continued to monitor its environmental impact in line with its objectives.
 This included the monitoring of energy performance including electricity, steam and water consumption.
 The environmental management action plan continued to inform actions designed to improve governance with regard to environmental management.